Preacher Man

-"Preacher Man" is a 1990 song recorded by English girl group Bananarama.
-It appears on the group's fifth studio album, Pop Life and was released as the album's second single.
+"Preacher Man" is a song recorded by English girl group Bananarama.
+It appears on the group's fifth studio album, Pop Life (1991), and was released as the album's second single.
 The track was co-written and produced by Youth with additional production and remix by Shep Pettibone.

 "Tripping on Your Love" had been originally slated as the second single from the album, and some promotional singles of the song were sent to radio stations in late 1990.
 Around this time, group member Sara Dallin contracted meningitis, which delayed the release of the single some months.
 When she recovered, London Records decided "Preacher Man" was a better choice for a single and so it was released in December 1990.
 "Tripping on Your Love" was eventually released as the album's fourth single.

-The pop/dance tune became the highest-charting and biggest-selling single released from the Pop Life album, climbing to number 20 in the UK singles chart.
+The indie dance song became the highest-charting and biggest-selling single released from the Pop Life album, climbing to number 20 on the UK Singles Chart.
 The single was Bananarama's last appearance in the UK top 20 until "Move in My Direction" in 2005.
 In Australia, the single peaked at #147 on the Australian ARIA singles chart.
 "Preacher Man" was not released in the United States.

-The song was performed on The Original Line Up Tour in 2017-2018.
+The song was performed on the Original Line Up Tour during 2017–2018.
 Despite being recorded after she left, original member Siobhan Fahey has always liked the song and chose to include it in the setlist.

 Critical reception

-Pan-European magazine Music & Media wrote, "Strong hooks and strong looks.
+Everett True from Melody Maker wrote, "Bananarama, still in the forefront of the musical revolution, put out a new record which, stylistically, borrows very heavily from Shakespear's Sister, and, musically, borrows reasonably heavily from Happy Mondays' funk/bass thang.
+Vocally, of course, they are their usual SAW selves, with an nifty helping hand or two from the ubiquitous Youth.
+And, all things considered, this is no bad thing."
+Pan-European magazine Music & Media stated, "Strong hooks and strong looks.
 A catchy tune with undeniable pop appeal.
 Watch the striking harp solo in the middle."
+Andrew Collins from NME said "Bananarama's difficult 'second' indie-dance-glossover single is one."

-Gary Crossing from Record Mirror commented, "Those sexy mistresses of unison vocals return to form with a supremely contagious dance offering.
-Once again produced by Youth and remixed by Shep Pettibone, this has a powerful, gloopy bassline and a wondrous bluesy harmonica bit in the middle.
-Long may the 'Nanas fill the dancefloors."
-Caroline Sullivan from Smash Hits said the song sounded like "everything they did with S/A/W" and noted "the chugging beat, same slick strings and the harmonica solo."
-In review of 5 January 1991 Paul Elliott of Sounds considered that this song "melds '70s and '90s dance sounds."
+Gary Crossing from Record Mirror called the song "a supremely contagious dance offering...
+This has a powerful, gloopy bassline and a wondrous bluesy harmonica bit in the middle".
+Caroline Sullivan from Smash Hits felt the song sounded like "everything they did with S/A/W", noting "the chugging beat, same slick strings and the harmonica solo."
+In review of 5 January 1991, Paul Elliott of Sounds considered that this song "melds '70s and '90s dance sounds."
 In the end Elliott summarized: "Produced by Youth and remixed by Shep Pettibone, it throbs yet sparkles, evocative of the dreamiest, most hypnotic and heady '70s disco raves."